US VP Harris hosts Kim Kardashian to discuss criminal justice reform | Politics

 US VP Harris hosts Kim Kardashian to discuss criminal justice reform

-U.S. Vice President Kamala Harris will host reality-television star and entrepreneur Kim Kardashian at the White House on Thursday to discuss criminal justice reform, after President Joe Biden granted clemency to more people convicted of nonviolent drug offenses.
-On Wednesday, Biden granted clemency to 16 people, pardoning 11 of them and commuting the sentences of the other five.
+U.S. Vice President Kamala Harris hosted reality-television star Kim Kardashian at the White House on Thursday to discuss criminal justice reform, after the Biden administration granted clemency to people convicted of nonviolent drug offenses.
+On Wednesday, President Joe Biden granted clemency to 16 people, pardoning 11 of them and commuting the sentences of the other five.

 - Country: